ever-been/everDoc/src/book/markdown/extensions.md

 * [QueryRedactorFactory](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/QueryRedactorFactory.html) (along with [QueryRedactor](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/persistence/QueryRedactor.html) implementations)
 * [QueryExecutorFactory](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/QueryExecutorFactory.html) (along with [QueryExecutor](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/QueryExecutor.html) implementations)

 The general idea is to implement the *Storage* component and to provide the *StorageBuilder* service, which configures and instantiates your *Storage* implementation.
 The **META-INF/services** entry is for the *ServiceLoader* EverBEEN uses to recognize your *StorageBuilder* implementation on the classpath.
-EverBEEN will then pass the *Properties* from the *been.conf* file (see [configuration](#user.configuration)) to your *StorageBuilder*.
+EverBEEN will then pass the *Properties* from the *been.conf* file (see [\ref*{user.configuration} (configuration)](#user.configuration)) to your *StorageBuilder*.
 That way, you can use the common property file to configure your *Storage*.

-The [Storage](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/Storage.html) interface is the main gateway between the [Object Repository](#user.persistence.components.objectrepo) and the database.
-When overriding the Storage, there will be two major use-cases you will have to implement: the [asynchronous persist](#user.extension.storageex.asyncper) and the [synchronous query](#user.extension.storageex.qa).
+The [Storage](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/storage/Storage.html) interface is the main gateway between the Object Repository and the database.
+When overriding the Storage, there will be two major use-cases you will have to implement: the asynchronous persist and the synchronous query.

 #### Asynchronous persist {#user.extension.storageex.asyncper}
 All *persist* requests in EverBEEN are funneled through the Storage#store method.
 You will receive two parameters in this method:

 <a id="user.extension.storageex.asyncper.eid">***entityId***</a>
 The *entityId* is meant to determine the location of the stored entity.
 For example, if you're writing an SQL adapter, it should determine the table where the entity will be stored.
-For more information on the *entityId*, see [persistent object info](#user.extension.storageex.objectinfo)
+For more information on the *entityId*, see section [\ref*{user.extension.storageex.objectinfo} persistent object info](#user.extension.storageex.objectinfo).

 <a id="user.extension.storageex.asyncper.json">***JSON***</a>